 Medicare Supplemental Insurance Plans - Medigap

-Creditable vs. Non-Creditable Coverage
+What is Creditable vs. Non-Creditable Coverage

 Most entities that currently provide prescription drug coverage to Medicare-eligible beneficiaries must disclose whether the entity's coverage is 'creditable prescription drug coverage.'
 A disclosure is required whether the insurer is primary or secondary to Medicare.
 A description of an entity, as defined by the Centers for Medicare & Medicaid Services (CMS) can be found on their website.

 Disclosure of whether prescription drug coverage is creditable provides Medicare-eligible beneficiaries with important information relating to their Medicare Part D enrollment.
-Beneficiaries who are not covered under creditable prescription drug coverage and who choose not to enroll before the end of their initial election period for Medicare Part D, likely will pay a higher premium on a permanent basis if they subsequently enroll in Medicare Part D.
+Beneficiaries who are not covered under creditable prescription drug coverage and who choose not to enroll before the end of their initial enrollment period for Medicare Part D, likely will pay a higher premium on a permanent basis if they subsequently enroll in Medicare Part D.

 When is the initial enrollment period?